Additive Manufacturing and Lightweight Design

 Studying in Coburg and Lichentenfels

 Lichtenfels is not only a basket-making town, but also the cradle of metal 3D printing.
 University graduate Frank Herzog invented this technology and brought it to market maturity.
-Coburg University of applied sciences and arts is closely linked to the FADZ Förderverein and therefore also benefits from a broad network of companies in the Coburg-Kronach-Lichtenfels innovation triangle.
+The Coburg University of Applied Sciences is closely linked to the FADZ Förderverein and therefore also benefits from a broad network of companies in the Coburg-Kronach-Lichtenfels innovation triangle.
 The region around Lichtenfels is characterized by numerous cultural highlights.
 The town lies at the foot of the Staffelberg and is framed by the Banz and Vierzehnheiligen monasteries.
 Because of its scenic beauty, this area is also known as the “Garden of God”.
 Students here benefit from a high quality of life and affordable living space.
 Coburg can be reached quickly and easily by train and the journey is free thanks to the semester ticket.
 There are also very good connections to Bamberg.

 Course content and schedule

 The course consists of four modules in two semesters.
-The Master’s thesis is scheduled for the third semester.
+The Master’s thesis is planned for the third semester.
 The projects are worked on by the students in teams.
 Lecturers and experts from industry provide specialist input and are available as coaches during the project phase.
 There are two modules per semester – one on additive manufacturing and one on lightweight construction.
 In the summer semester, the focus is on the material metal, in the winter semester on the material plastic.

 A. Modules in the winter semester